Responding to a churchgoer who wants to bring a service or support animal to church may not be a new challenge.

 While religious organizations are not subject to the ADA’s provisions regarding public accommodations, including service animals, they must still carefully evaluate whether they are subject to similar provisions mandated under state or local laws—and, if such laws exist, whether they provide any religious exemptions under them.

-It is highly recommended church leaders consult with a local attorney with expertise in the ADA, local and state public state public accommodations laws, and religious organizations.
+It is highly recommended church leaders consult with a local ADA attorney who understands local and state public state public accommodations laws, and religious organizations.

 Can church employees bring service animals to work?